bhanarkarjetal/deep_learning_cnn/README.md

 ![alt text](https://github.com/bhanarkarjetal/deep_learning_cnn/blob/main/predictions_3.png)

 ## Model recommendation
-* Given the observed metrics, Model 1 (the baseline CNN) that combines MaxPooling and Dropout—should be adopted as the production model.
+* Given the observed metrics, Model 1 (the baseline CNN), which combines MaxPooling and Dropout, should be adopted as the production model.
 It delivers the highest test set accuracy (91.3 %) with a low, matching train and test loss, indicating a healthy balance between bias and variance.
-*	In contrast, Model 2 under fits badly after aggressive data augmentation, while Model 3 over fits, achieving very high training accuracy on unseen data.
+*	In contrast, Model 2 underfits badly after aggressive data augmentation, while Model 3 overfits, achieving very high training accuracy on unseen data.
-*	Model 1’s architecture is also computationally lighter than the all convolutional variant and requires no additional tuning to stabilise heavy augmentations.
+*	Model 1’s architecture is also computationally lighter than the all-convolutional variant and requires no additional tuning to stabilise heavy augmentations.
-*	For these reasons, it offers the most reliable performance to complexity trade off and provides a solid baseline that can be incrementally improved through targeted hyper parameter or data centric tweaks without risking drastic accuracy swings.
+*	For these reasons, it offers the most reliable performance for the complexity trade-off.
+It provides a solid baseline that can be incrementally improved through targeted hyperparameters or data-centric tweaks without risking drastic accuracy swings.

 ## Future Steps
-•	Hyperparameter tuning
+* Hyperparameter tuning:
     - Experiment with optimisers (AdamW, RMSprop, Nadam) and learning rate schedulers (Cosine decay, One Cycle).
     - Adjust kernel counts, filter sizes, and dropout rates to balance capacity and regularisation.
-•	Network depth & architecture search
+*	Network depth & architecture search
     - Add additional convolutional blocks or residual connections to capture finer spatial cues.
-•	Transfer learning & compute reduction
+*	Transfer learning & compute reduction
-  - Load a pretrained ImageNet backbone, freeze lower layers, and fine tune only the classifier head; this cuts training time while boosting accuracy.
+  - Load a pretrained ImageNet backbone, freeze lower layers, and fine-tune only the classifier head; this cuts training time while boosting accuracy.
-•	Regularisation techniques
+*	Regularisation techniques
   - Introduce batch normalisation and weight decay.